A guide for students

 Covid shifted our ‘normal way of learning’

-Make this time become a health project for you and your growth.
+Make it become a health project for you and your growth.

 Sports.
 Even walking to the bus, or being to school is movement.
 Let alone sports at school or after.
 Some sport activities may continue.
 Quite a few people have discovered new ways to keep moving.
 They found alternative ways to move, everyday, regularly.
 Quite a few people discovered new sports that are ‘safe’ from a contagiousness standpoint.
 They started running, biking, or walking.
 Start a home fitness routine yourself.
 Online yoga and YouTube workouts.
 Offer to walk the dog.
 It is important you take good care of your body and health.